Social Icons

 Directed by Navot Papushado

-I enjoyed this movie more than I thought I would and I was expecting a lot of cliché movie theories, but the movie decided to skip that and just allow us enjoy.
-When it comes to having female leads, you kind of expect all sugar and spice, females come together colorful setting (Legally Blonde always comes to mind).
-Or neon filled intense power play like Charlize Theron in Atomic Blonde.
+I enjoyed this movie more than I thought I would.
+I was expecting a lot of cliché movie tropes, but the film decided to skip those and just let us enjoy the ride.
+When it comes to female leads, you kind of expect all sugar and spice—females coming together in a colorful setting (Legally Blonde always comes to mind)—or neon-filled, intense power plays like Charlize Theron in Atomic Blonde.

-I guess the only thing I did not get to understand about the movie is the death of one of the female leads.
-I wanted for the best of things for her to make it through to the end.
-My surprise when that was not the case.
+The one thing I didn’t quite get was the death of one of the female leads.
+I was rooting for her to make it through to the end, so I was surprised when that wasn’t the case.

-The movie is directed and co written by Navot Papushado, someone I do not know.
-But Netflix has already agreed to a sequel to be done.
+The movie is directed and co-written by Navot Papushado, who I wasn’t familiar with before this.
+But it seems Netflix has already greenlit a sequel, so there’s more to come.

 Space Jam: A New Legacy (2021)